ejulfaey/laravel-expense/README.md

 ## API Documentation

-### You can use API tools such as Postman for better testing.
+### You can use API tools such as [Postman]: https://www.getpostman.com/ for better testing.

 `http://localhost:8000/api + Endpoint`